 Rub the salt into the skin.
 If you have time, leave it in the fridge overnight (if you can), uncovered, for the skin to completely dry out.
 Deputy Food Editor, Rose, explains that it is important to “remove the meat from the fridge an hour before cooking so that it cooks evenly.”

 Set the oven to its highest setting.
 Spread the sliced onion and sage leaves out in a roasting tin.
 Quarter, peel and core the apple, cut into slices and scatter over the onions.

 Pour in the stock.
 Place the pork on top.
-Roast it in the centre of the oven for about 30 mins, until the skin starts to crisp up, then reduce the oven temperature to 180°C/350°F/Gas Mark 4, and cook for a further 2-2¼ hours.
-If the skin hasn’t formed crackling, turn the oven temperature up until it’s crisped — take care not to cook it for too long at the higher temperature or the meat may dry out.
+Roast it in the centre of the oven for about 25-30 mins, until the skin starts to crisp up, then reduce the oven temperature to 180°C/350°F/Gas Mark 4, and cook for a further 2-2¼ hours.
 Remove the meat from the oven.
+If the skin hasn’t formed a crackling our Deputy Food Editor, Rose, advises to “Cut the crackling off while you rest the meat and put it back in the top of the oven so it gets lovely and crispy.”

 Transfer the pork to a warmed dish and leave it to rest for about 10-15 mins before slicing.
 Meanwhile, sprinkle the flour over the juices in the pan, then tip the juices into a jug, scraping as much from the bottom of the pan as possible, and use a stick blender to whizz until smooth (this may be done in a blender or food processor).

 Return the mixture to a pan and bring it to the boil, stirring continually, and then simmer it for a few minutes to thicken slightly.
 If it’s too thick, add some boiling water.
 Season to taste, and serve with the meat.